Disorder-Induced Topological Phases in a Two-Dimensional Chern Insulator with Strong Magnetic Disorder: Introduction

 Second, in clean systems the Chern number is typically understood as an invariant characterizing a bundle of Bloch states over the Brillouin zone.
 This relies on translational symmetry and therefore breaks down in disordered systems.
 This difficulty was addressed in early work \cite{NTW85,TW84,AS85}, which demonstrated that the Hall conductance of a disordered system can be computed using twisted boundary conditions (TBCs) and remains quantized provided the mobility gap containing the chemical potential is finite and the many-electron ground state is non-degenerate.
 In the clean limit, this approach reduces to the TKNN invariant \cite{TKNN82}.

 The TBC approach is closely related to real-space formulations of the Chern number \cite{LKZL23}, including those based on non-commutative geometry \cite{BvESB94,Pro11b,PHB10,Pro10} and on the Bott index \cite{LH11,HL10,Lor15}.
 In exceptional cases, invariance properties of the Chern number allow exact computation of phase diagrams directly in the thermodynamic limit \cite{PHB10}.
-In practical computations, however, TBCs combined with finite system sizes lead to a multitude of eigenvalues crossing the chemical potential as functions of twist angles or model parameters.
-One must then assume that all these states are localized \cite{Pro11b}.
-Moreover, convergence of real-space Chern-number formulations in the thermodynamic limit must be checked numerically.
+In most practical computations, however, TBCs are used for systems of finite size.
+In these cases, the convergence of real-space Chern numbers in the thermodynamic limit must be carefully checked numerically.
+The discussion in Ref.\ \cite{Pro11b} shows that this is not always straightforward.

 A third issue -- and the focus of the present work -- is whether disorder can also play a {\em constructive} role, i.e., whether sufficiently strong disorder can induce a topologically nontrivial state.
 This question emerged in numerical studies \cite{LCJS09} of the BHZ model \cite{BHZ06} with uncorrelated onsite disorder, relevant for HgTe/CdTe quantum wells.
 In the clean limit, this system realizes a $\mathbb{Z}_{2}$ quantum spin Hall insulator.
 Starting from the trivial phase and increasing the disorder strength $W$, numerical evidence indicated a transition to a topologically nontrivial state, inferred from the appearance of helical edge states.
 Because this phase occurs at Fermi energies where the clean system is metallic and has a non-inverted band structure, it was termed a disorder-induced topological Anderson insulator (TAI).
 The result was confirmed by several subsequent works \cite{GWA+09,JWSX09,YNIK11} and motivated searches for analogous phenomena in other systems \cite{GRRF10,BR11,LYR+20,LLX+22}.
 However, it was later shown \cite{Pro11a} that the ``TAI'' region in the disordered BHZ model is continuously connected to the quantum spin Hall phase once the mass parameter is included in the parameter space; it is therefore not a distinct topological phase.